nedious/Client_Schedule_Application/README.txt

     To set up the resource bundle “Translate” needs to be set as “Resources”.
     Go to: Project Structure -> Modules, (select) Translate (under src, java), (select) “Resources”, apply, ok.

-•  a description of the additional report of your choice you ran in part A3f
+•  A description of the additional report of your choice you ran in part A3f

     The additional report shows Appointment ID, Type, StartDateTime, EndDateTime and Duration that calculates the duration of time in every appointment displayed.

-•  the MySQL Connector driver version number, including the update number (e.g., mysql-connector-java-8.1.23)
+•  The MySQL Connector driver version number, including the update number (e.g., mysql-connector-java-8.1.23)

     mysql-connector-java-8.0.25.jar